HRTFformer: A Spatially-Aware Transformer for Individual HRTF Upsampling in Immersive Audio Rendering: Introduction

 This paper introduces HRTFformer (shown in Fig.~\ref{fig:Framework}), a spatially-aware transformer designed for HRTF upsampling.
 HRTFformer aims to overcome one of the main challenges that current ML methods face, which is that although they often achieve low log-spectral distortion (LSD), this frequently does not correlate well with perceptual performance (which is usually overlooked).
 It was found in~\cite{hogg2025listener} that the most state-of-the-art methods under high sparsity tend to generate general (average) HRTFs, which contradicts the goal of individual customization.
-To address this issue, our HRTFformer approach adopts an attention mechanism in transformers and introduces a neighbor dissimilarity loss, which promotes spatial continuity in the magnitude spectrum.
-It is shown in this work that HRTFformer is able to create more realistic and personalized HRTFs when compared to the latest state-of-the-art methods, especially in extremely sparse scenarios.
+To address this issue, our HRTFformer approach adopts an attention mechanism in transformers to model dependencies across spherical harmonics and therefore enable the model to better capture global spatial correlations of the sound energy distribution, which may improve perceptual performance.Furthermore, we introduce a neighbour dissimilarity loss to enforce spatial continuity in the magnitude spectrum.
+Together, these components enable more perceptually coherent HRTF upsampling results.
+It is shown in this work that HRTFformer is able to create more realistic and individual HRTFs when compared to the latest state-of-the-art methods, especially in extremely sparse scenarios.

-In summary, the contributions of this paper are as follows: \begin{enumerate} \item We propose a transformer-based architecture tailored for HRTF upsampling, named HRTFformer, which effectively captures global dependencies between sound energy distribution patterns, overcoming the limitations of performance degradation with spatially sparse data. \item We introduce a novel neighbor similarity loss to enhance spatial consistency by respecting the natural variation in adjacent directions, thereby improving the realism and personalization of the reconstructed HRTFs. \item We evaluate HRTFformer on both sparse and dense measurements, showing robust reconstruction performance. \item We conduct comprehensive evaluations and demonstrate that HRTFformer achieves state-of-the-art results in both spectral evaluation and perceptual localization accuracy. \end{enumerate}
+In summary, the contributions of this paper are as follows: \begin{enumerate} \item We propose a transformer-based architecture tailored for HRTF upsampling, named HRTFformer, which effectively captures global dependencies between sound energy distribution patterns, overcoming the limitations of performance degradation with spatially sparse data. \item We introduce a novel neighbour dissimilarity loss to enhance preservation of local spatial variation patterns across neighbouring source directions by respecting the natural variation in adjacent directions, thereby improving the realism and personalization of the reconstructed HRTFs. \item We evaluate HRTFformer on both sparse and dense measurements, showing robust reconstruction performance. \item We conduct comprehensive evaluations and demonstrate that HRTFformer achieves state-of-the-art results in both spectral evaluation and perceptual localization accuracy. \end{enumerate}